PHI-base/data/strains/README.md

     appears in PHI-base.
   * **strain**: the primary name of the strain.
   * **synonyms**: any synonyms of the primary strain name, as curated in PHI-base.
+    Synonym names are comma-separated.
   * **cross_references**: cross-references to identifiers from other biological databases or ontologies.
 This column is primarily used for cross-references to cell lines in host species.
-Currently, the following types of identifiers are
+The identifiers are comma-separated.
+Currently, the following types of identifiers are used:
-    used:
     * Identifiers that start with **CVCL_** are cross-references to [Cellosaurus][2].
     * Identifiers that start with **BTO:** are cross-references to the [Brenda Tissue Ontology][3].